Wizkiller96/WizBot/docs/permissions-system.md

 2. `.acm enable #bot-spammerino`
    * Enables all modules in the \#bot-spammerino channel

-### How do I allow only one module to be used in a specific channel?
+### How do I allow only one module to be used in a specific channel

 To allow users to only use commands from a certain module, let's say **gambling**, in a specific text channel, follow these steps: